Hornbill-Docs/esp-config/esp-config/customize/employee-portal/employee-portal-design.md

 This field will accept User Variables
 * **Short Description**<br>This will be displayed in a small font, under the page name.
 This field will accept User Variables
 * **User Visibility Versions**<br>A single page can have different configurations based on the types of users accessing the page.
-The [available widgets](/esp-config/customize/employee-portal/employee-portal-design#add-widgets) for a page will vary, depending on if they were designed to be seen or used by **All Users**, **Basic Users**, or **Full Users**.
+The available [widgets](/esp-config/customize/employee-portal/employee-portal-design#add-widgets) for a page will vary, depending on if they were designed to be seen or used by **All Users**, **Basic Users**, or **Full Users**.
-    * **Current user visibility versions**<br>These are the currently used visibility versions for this page.
+    * **Current user visibility versions**<br>Click on the drop-down to show the visibility versions that are currently set up for this page.
 Selecting a version from this list will switch to the design mode to this selected version.
     * **Add new user visibility version**<br>Add a user visibility version to the list of Current user visibility versions
     * **Remove this user visibility version**<br>This removes all the configuration for the currently selected version.
     * **Revert to Published Version**<br>If you have made a number of changes and you would like to revert back to the published version, selecting this will clear the current draft version.

     ::: tip
     If All Users is one of your selected visibility versions, this will supersede both User and Basic User versions.
+Both basic users and full users will be redirected to the page configured with the All Users visibility.
     :::

 ### User Variables